Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 Say what?

-Who is it, ladies and gentlemen, that has been suggesting that way too many of us go way too often to the doctor.
+Who is it, ladies and gentlemen, that has been suggesting that way too many of us go way too often to the doctor because, A, we think we can pay it.

-It's free, it's uh covered by insurance or whatever.
+It's covered by insurance or whatever.

-I well, I that's true.
+Well, that's true.

 I didn't know there was a debate about it until now, other than on this show.

-Um here's another health threat to lose sleep over.
+Here's another health threat to lose sleep over.

-But too little sleep can kill you too, according to a British study released yesterday.
+Too much sleep can kill you, but too little sleep can kill you too, according to a British study released yesterday.

-A classic example of fear-mongering, crisis, and angst-ridden news, the real eye-opening news, the traditional eight hours a night model may be out the window.
+The real eye-opening news, the traditional eight-hours-a-night model, may be out the window.

-In terms of prevention, our findings indicate that consistently sleeping around seven hours per night is optimal for health, said Dr. Francesco Cappuccio, the professor of cardiovascular medicine at the University of Warwick, the annual conference of the British Sleep Society.
+In terms of prevention, our findings indicate that consistently sleeping around seven hours per night is optimal for health, said Dr. Francesco Capuccio, the professor of cardiovascular medicine at the University of Warwick, the annual conference of the British Sleep Society.

-But they also found that those who sleep more than eight hours a night can more than double the risk of death from a variety of causes.
+They also found that those who sleep more than eight hours a night can more than double the risk of death from a variety of causes.

 Do you believe this?

-You gotta love this, folks.
+You've got to love this, folks.

-Uh Still, Americans seem to fall right into the new sleep ideal.
+Still, Americans seem to fall right into the new sleep ideal.

 The group also reports Americans average between 6.9 and 7.5 hours weeknights for 6.9, 7.5 hours on weekends.